Who Will Win Best Supporting Actress At The Oscars?

 There’s a good chance that may change this year, with Regina King as the frontrunner in a Best Supporting Actress race that is as tight as ever.

-Click through for a breakdown of each nominees’ odds of bringing that coveted golden man home, and make sure to check out our overall predictions for the 91st Academy Awards.
+Click through for a breakdown of each nominees’ odds of bringing that coveted golden man home.